Oil-rich South Sudan seeks investment in fragile new peace

 - Dispute arises among U.S. pilots on Boeing 737 MAX system linked to Lion Air crash

+However, she said, it’s important for South Sudan’s government to create an enabling environment.

+Past peace deals, as well as power-sharing arrangements between President Salva Kiir and armed opposition leader Riek Machar, have collapsed amid fresh fighting.

-But one analyst says Western companies are taking a more “wait and see” approach.
+One analyst said most of his clients, especially Western ones, are taking a “wait and see” approach even as the mood seems positive.

+“They’re not willing to commit to anything right now,” Shawn Robert Duthie, senior analyst for Africa Risk Consulting, told the AP.
+Many are worried about their reputational risk, he said.
+South Sudan’s oil sector has faced scrutiny for allegedly using oil revenues to fuel the civil war.

+If the new peace deal can last a year without any huge flare-ups and if Kiir and his returning deputy Machar can work together it might help in bringing more people to the table, Duthie said.